Libensemble/libensemble/docs/function_guides/generator.rst

 The :doc:`Borehole Calibration tutorial<../tutorials/calib_cancel_tutorial>` gives an example of the capability to cancel pending simulations.

 Generator initiated shutdown
 ----------------------------

-If using a supporting allocation function, the generator can prompt the ensemble shutdown by simply exiting the function (e.g., on a test for a converged value).
+If using a supporting allocation function, the generator can prompt the ensemble to shutdown by simply exiting the function (e.g., on a test for a converged value).
 For example, the allocation function :ref:`start_only_persistent<start_only_persistent_label>` closes down the ensemble as soon a persistent generator returns.
 The usual return values should be given.

 Examples
 --------